 It might also be worth considering a full site assessment to make sure your outlets and water fixtures are safe for use, get in touch to see how we can help with this.

 If water is used as part of your industrial processes, you’ll need to follow the specialist advice and procedures for your individual process needs.
-If your system flushing is likely to use a high amount of water, it’s a good idea to contact your water wholesaler to agree a time to do this that won’t disrupt the water supply to the surrounding area.
+If your system flushing is likely to use a high amount of water, or cause a lot of trade effluent, please contact your water wholesaler to warn them and agree a time to do this that won’t disrupt the water supply to the surrounding area.

 • Add water – your automatic grease trap should be full of water before shutdown.